buzh/slop/README.md

 # how to install globally

 You can build a standalone binary with a tool such as `pyinstaller`.
-Clone the repo and install deps like above, then:
+Clone the repo, create venv and install deps as above, then:

 ```
+pip install pyinstaller
-pyinstaller slop/main.py
+pyinstaller --onefile slop/main.py
-cp dist/main /somewhere/in/path
+cp dist/main /somewhere/in/path  # "main" is the resulting binary
 ```